-Sexual orientation has 'in between' groups, study showsMay 9th, 2012 By Karene Booker in Other /
+Sexual orientation has 'in between' groups, study showsMay 9, 2012 By Karene Booker in Medicine & Health / Other

 Sexual orientation is best represented as a continuum that has two new categories -- "mostly heterosexual" and "mostly gay/lesbian" -- in addition to heterosexual, bisexual or gay/lesbian, according to a new Cornell study.